 There is a reason the blueberry has been deemed a "superfruit" and the "King of Antioxidant Foods."
 While small in size, these berries are jammed packed with antioxidants.
 Backed by research that points to increased brain functionality, reduced heart disease, improved memory and lower blood sugar, it's clear that this round, blue fruit is very beneficial.

 Before we explain how you might infuse blueberries in water, let's talk about the benefits of antioxidants.
 Antioxidants are substances that can slow down or even prevent the damage to cells caused by free radicals.
 Simply put, they protect your cells and help prevent disease.
 Diseases such as cancer, Alzheimer’s, Parkinson’s and diabetes in particular.

 In fact, (and we would say this!) antioxidants act in a similar way to the water filtration system in your home!

 Water filters fight against contaminants and help to maintain levels of dissolved solids in your water supply.
-Your blood, like water, needs to maintain a certain balance for your optimal health.
-Blood contains free radicals, which is healthy for you when the levels are balanced with antioxidants, are healthy for you.
+Your blood, like water, needs to maintain a certain balance for optimal health.
+Blood contains free radicals, which, when the levels are balanced with antioxidants, are healthy for you.

 Ready to infuse your purified water with blueberry goodness?
 Follow the steps below!